-As Christians we need to reach out to all different types of people not just those people who are from the same background as you.
-That “church mold” needs to be broken, salvation isn’t limited to a certain race, gender, age, or socioeconomic group.
+As Christians we need to reach out to all different types of people not just those people who are from the same background as us.
+That “church mold” needs to be broken; salvation isn’t limited to a certain race, gender, age, or socioeconomic group.

 John 15:12 “I command you to love each other in the same way that I love you.”

 Jesus loves sinners, and we are called to do the same.
-So, are you loving others they way you should?
+So, are you loving others the way you should?